waggle-sensor/summer2021/Wang/DailyLog.md

 2. Meet with Rick.

 **July 12th**
-1. Figured out the bug in svm model with tempogram feature
+1. Figured out the bug in svm model with tempogram feature, added one line of code
-2. Audo group meeting
+2. Meet with Emily

+**July 13th**
+1. CNN model is working with combination feature extraction
+2. CNN model is not working with the individual feature extraction yet.

 # Week 7